getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/sourcemaps.md

 $ sentry-cli releases new <release_name>
 ```

-Note the release name must be **unique within your organization** and match the `release` option in your SDK initialization code.
+The release name must be **unique within your organization** and match the `release` option in your SDK initialization code.
 Then, use the `upload-sourcemaps` command to scan a folder for source maps, process them and upload them to Sentry:

 ```sh
 $ sentry-cli releases files <release_name> upload-sourcemaps /path/to/files